codetiger/Iyan3d/README.md

 ### License
 The source code contians other Open Source parts as mentioned in the above list.
 Rest of the code is released under permissive MIT License.

+### Contact
-If you are using this code or if you found it useful in your projects, please feel free to write to me nharishankar@gmail.com
+If you found it useful in your projects, please feel free to write to me nharishankar@gmail.com